kevinsudhir/AdvancedNetworking_HTTPS_Assignment/README.md

 curl -XPOST -d '{"operation":"{add,subtract,multiply,divide}","arguments":[x,y]}' "http://localhost:8080"
 For Example: curl -XPOST -d '{"operation":"divide","arguments":[4,7]}' "http://localhost:8080"
 ```
-**Note**: This above command is to run in Linux/Ubuntu shell/terminal or Mac terminal as curl functions well in Mac/Linux/Ubuntu.
+**Note**: This above command is to run in Linux/Ubuntu shell/terminal or Mac terminal.

 ##### 5. Following are the results observed
 - For question 1.(a):